zhenkewu/spotgear/README.md

 **License**: MIT + file LICENSE

-**References**: If you are using **spotgear** for the preprocessing gel electrophoresis autoradiographic imaging data, please cite the following paper:
+**References**: If you are using **spotgear** for the preprocessing of gel electrophoresis autoradiographic imaging data, please cite the following paper:

 |       | Citation     | Paper Link
 | -------------  | -------------  | -------------  |